Description

 Two-part construction:

-Blind rivets are typically composed of two parts: a hollow rivet body (or sleeve) and a mandrel that runs through the center.
+Blind rivets are typically composed of two parts: a hollow rivet body (or sleeve) and a mandrel that runs through the center. -

 Installation:

 The rivet is inserted into a pre-drilled hole in the materials to be joined.
-A special riveting tool is used to grip the mandrel and pull it into the body.
+A special riveting tool is used to grip the mandrel and pull it into the body. -

 Expansion and clamping:

-As the mandrel is pulled, it deforms the blind end of the rivet body, causing it to expand and create a tight connection with the surrounding material.
+As the mandrel is pulled, it deforms the blind end of the rivet body, causing it to expand and create a tight connection with the surrounding material. -

 Breaking mandrel:

-Once the desired clamping force is achieved, the mandrel breaks off at a pre-determined point, leaving the expanded rivet body securely fastened.
+Once the desired clamping force is achieved, the mandrel breaks off at a pre-determined point, leaving the expanded rivet body securely fastened. -

 Blind side access:

-The key advantage of blind rivets is that they can be installed with access to only one side of the work, making them ideal for applications where the back side is inaccessible, such as within enclosed structures or on curved surfaces.
+The key advantage of blind rivets is that they can be installed with access to only one side of the work, making them ideal for applications where the back side is inaccessible, such as within enclosed structures or on curved surfaces. - Applications: Blind rivets are commonly used in automotive, aerospace, construction, and various other industries where a strong, reliable, and one-sided fastening solution is needed.